 I have some bones to pick with the conventional way of thinking about morality where actions are either "okay" or "not okay".
 The first issue here is the hard divide.
 It requires you to find the exact point where an action goes from "okay" to "not okay".
 Usually something important depends on these hard divides (like whether something is a mortal sin or not, whether it's a crime or not).

 Discontinuity is dangerous because it causes unnecessary conflict.
-If you're thinking about morality in this binary way, then you have to say in a binary whether something is "okay" or not, and thus small disparities in judgement can lead to conflict between good people.
+If you're thinking about morality in this way, then you have to say in a binary whether something is "okay" or not, and so small disparities in judgement can lead to conflict between good people.
 Protagonists understand that being exact is impossible and that even earnest good people will often disagree on things like how much restitution is owed, et cetera.
 And yes, microscopic injustices inevitably result from this.
-But for a small grievance that probably doesn't even come from malintent it's better to let it slide.
+But for a small grievance that probably doesn't come from malintent, it's better to let it slide.
 Protagonists can do that without feeling like it's a problem.

 When I talk about morality, I try to use language that suggests a more symmetric spectrum.
 An action can be anywhere from praiseworthy through infinite shades of grey to despicable and punishable, and the precise point at which we draw the zero line in practice isn't really important because nothing that sensitive depends on it.